Z-qie/Bridge/README.md

 please see demo here:
 1. https://www.bilibili.com/video/BV1At4y1D7vZ
-2. TCB: add water and more..
+2. TBC: add water and more..